Workshops

 What is it about the process of art that children need to be able to explore?
 We will look at the differences between art and craft and unpack how open-ended art supports developmentally appropriate practice for early childhood education.
 There will be time to get your hands dirty and really delve into the process!

-We will explore what emergent curriculum is all about and the benefits of it for children and staff.
+We will explore what an emergent curriculum is all about and the benefits of it for children and staff.

-I will help you overcome the fear of the unknown and help you make the jump from Theme based to Emergent!
+I will help you overcome the fear of the unknown and help you make the jump from theme-based to Emergent!

 Forest and Nature based programs are more about the practice and values than it is about the actual space we are in.